 NSU Broward County and Tampa Bay Campuses

 This regulation is applicable to all persons who operate or park a motor vehicle on NSU Broward County and Tampa Bay Campuses.
-Every motor vehicle parked on University property must maintain a valid paid permit or “pay to park” using PayByPhone or pay at multi-space meters.
+Every motor vehicle parked on University property must maintain a valid paid virtual permit or “pay to park” using PayByPhone or pay at multi-space meters.
 All County traffic and parking ordinances which are not in conflict or inconsistent with NSU regulations shall extend and be applicable to the University’s campuses.
 The NSU Public Safety Department is responsible for reporting violations of university motor vehicle regulations to Nova Southeastern University officials.
 Florida laws pertaining to the operation of motor vehicles are enforced by the local police department, the Broward County Sheriff’s Office, Miami-Dade Police, and the Florida Highway Patrol.
 Violations of university motor vehicle regulations will be controlled by the agency with jurisdiction.

 Other NSU Campuses